Salt mystery in POTS: new study probes kidney function

 Summary

-This study looks at whether people with Postural Orthostatic Tachycardia Syndrome (POTS) have trouble keeping salt in their bodies compared to healthy people.
-Researchers will measure salt levels in urine and stress hormones.
-The goal is to better understand the condition, not to test a treatment.
+This study looks at whether people with Postural Orthostatic Tachycardia Syndrome (POTS) have trouble holding onto salt in their urine compared to healthy people.
+Researchers at Vanderbilt University will measure salt and stress hormone levels in 30 participants.
+The goal is to better understand the body's response in POTS, not to test a new treatment.

 Disclaimer Read more